 For Burgundy wines the site of a vineyard is often more important than the variety of grape used.
 Village names like Puligny-Montrachet, Mersault, and Chablis are bywords for quality, yet, many do not realise these are all 100% Chardonnay wines.

-Chardonnay's journey to global dominance can be attributed to its adaptability.
+The journey to global dominance can be attributed to its adaptability.
 That terroir expressing superpower.
 Some grapes are finicky about climate and soil, Chardonnay is not.
 It is grown in a wide range of climates, from cool to warm, and always has potential for quality.

 In the mid-20th century Californian winemakers started planting Chardonnay vines.
 Just as in Burgundy, the state's diverse microclimates allowed winemakers to experiment with different styles.
 The grape thrived.
 In Napa you find creamy, supple, tropical fruit forward wines.
 The cooler climate of Sonoma County provides cleaner flavours of apples and pears.

-Other regions saw Chardonnay's potential too.
+Other regions saw the potential too.

-It has found success in New Zealand, Chile, South Africa, to name a few.
+Chardonnay has found success in New Zealand, Chile, South Africa, to name a few.
 Even England is getting in on the act, with excellent examples coming from the South-East.

-Chardonnay's flavour profile is diverse.
+The flavour profile is diverse.
 It varies significantly depending on the climate in which it is grown.

-In cooler climates, think Chablis or parts of California's Sonoma Coast, Chardonnay tends to produce wines with higher acidity, citrus, green apple, and mineral notes.
+In cooler climates, think Chablis or parts of California's Sonoma Coast, it tends to produce wines with higher acidity, citrus, green apple, and mineral notes.
 These wines are often described as crisp, refreshing, and vibrant.

-Conversely, in warmer climates, like California's Napa Valley or Australia's Barossa Valley, Chardonnay tends to yield wines with riper flavours of tropical fruits, melon, and peach.
+Conversely, in warmer climates, like California's Napa Valley or Australia's Barossa Valley, it tends to yield wines with riper flavours of tropical fruits, melon, and peach.
 These wines often have a richer, fuller-bodied texture with lower acidity and may undergo malolactic fermentation, which imparts a creamy, buttery character.

 Aging: French vs. American Oak